 When you hear about Salary Sacrifice, the discussion usually focuses on tax.
 And there are indeed savings to be made on that front.
 But Salary Sacrifice car schemes offer benefits well beyond tax – for both employees and employers.

-We’ve looked at things from an employer’s perspective in a separate post.
-This one is for drivers.
-It explains the five major ways you can benefit by getting your car through Salary Sacrifice.
+This post explains the five major ways drivers can benefit by getting your car through Salary Sacrifice.

 Of course, the decision is a personal one, depending on lifestyle and financial circumstances that are unique to each of us.
 But we hope that this post will serve as a useful starting point.